oversized93/Microbot-Hub/README.md

 Each plugin lives in its own Java package.
 A typical plugin package can contain the following files and folders:

-1. `PestControlPlugin.java` or another class that extends your plugin base
+1. `PestControlPlugin.java` - the primary class for your plugin, extending `Plugin`
+2. `PestControlScript.java` - the script class that contains the main logic, extending `Script`
-2. `dependencies.txt` for extra Maven coordinates that your plugin needs
+3. Other supporting classes as needed for your plugin

-3. `README.md` with a short description and usage notes for the plugin
+Along side of the plugin's package, comes with a resources folder that contains the following:
+1. `docs/README.md` for a short description, setup notes, and known limitations
-4. `images` folder for screenshots or icons that you want to display in the hub
+2. `docs/assets` folder for screenshots or icons that you want to display in the hub
+3. `dependencies.txt` for extra Maven coordinates that your plugin needs
+4. Any additional resources such as json files, images, or other assets that your plugin needs

 Only the files you really use are required.
 If your plugin has no extra libraries you can omit `dependencies.txt`.
-If you have no images you can omit the folder.
+If you have no assets/images you can omit the folder.

 ## Declaring plugin dependencies